Inist-CNRS/tdm-factory/tdm-fe/README.md

 In the project directory, you can run the following scripts:

 - `npm run dev`: Runs the app in development mode.
-- `npm run build`: Builds the app for production to the `.next` folder.
+- `npm run build`: Builds the app for production to the `dist` folder.